Logarithmic double ramification cycles: Logarithmic Geometry

 of irreducible components, contributes the cone

 in $\Sigma_X$.
-These rational polyhedral cones are glued together in the obvious way: a cone becomes a face of every cone corresponding to a deeper stratum (further non-empty intersections of the $D_i$).
-In the Zariski normal crossings case, $\Sigma_X$ does not have non-trivial stack structure.
+These rational polyhedral cones are glued together in the obvious way: a cone becomes a face of every cone corresponding to a deeper stratum (further nonempty intersections of the $D_i$).
+In the Zariski normal crossings case, $\Sigma_X$ does not have nontrivial stack structure.

 In general, $D$ may only be normal crossings \'etale locally: some $D_i$ may self-intersect.
 Then, for integers $k>1$, there can be strata which \'etale locally are the intersections of $k$ distinct divisors $D_{i,1},\ldots, D_{i,k}$ which are globally the $k$ branches of a single divisor $D_i$ coming together.
-Thus, intersections of the form can also be strata of $X$.
-The monodromy group $G$ of the branches (which permutes the branches upon transversing loops in the stratum) acts on
+Thus, intersections of the form